 Escape Ashland can accommodate larger groups by offering team competitions.
 Teachers and other chaperones find this an attractive complement to OSF trips as the interactive process with a single goal (and without the support of technology) that creates lasting bonds and memories.
 We also host company celebrations and have been proud to host work groups from Harry & David, Rogue Credit Union, Asante, La Clinica and more.

 Mattie, a Portland native, graduated from SOU with degrees in theatre and musical theatre.
-When she's not delighting guests at the Ramblin' Rogue or acting as stagehand at The Scottish Play, she can be seen locally at the Oregon Cabaret Theater and the Collaborative Theatre Project.
+When she's not delighting guests at the Ramblin' Rogue or serving as stagehand at The Scottish Play, she can be seen acting, singing and dancing at the Oregon Cabaret Theater and the Collaborative Theatre Project.
 She will be attending Pacific Conservatory of the Performing Arts in January and then will launch her stage career in New York.

 Kyle hails from Sacramento and has been acting for almost 16 years.
 Locals to Ashland were delighted by his work at Southern Oregon University in shows like Peter and the Starcatcher, Elektra, and Mr. Burns: A Post-Electric play.
 You also may have seen him in Romeo & Juliet at the Oregon Shakespeare Festival in 2018.
 Patrons of the Ramblin' Rogue Saloon are delighted by Kyle's witty old west persona--come visit the saloon and tell him your woes!
 He can also be found working as a superstitious stagehand at The Scottish Play.